1. Young queens usually do not swarm during the first year.

 Swarming occurs when the “resident queen” and more than half of the established healthy bees are ready to relocate to a new hive.
 At this point, the natural tendency of a crowded hive is to expand and divide the colony by swarming (leaving the hive).
 During this process, no surplus honey is produced and in fact, the bees that are ready to swarm will gorge themselves on honey that is need for the trip ahead.
 You job as “hive managers” is to hopefully prevent this swarming action and instead, “split” the anxious hive and keep your bees in the apiary.

-NOTE: It is vital that the beekeeper monitors their hives to hopefully prevent this natural action of swarming from occurring, or be ready to capture and hive the swarm from a tree etc. safely.
+NOTE: It is vital that beekeepers monitor their hives to hopefully prevent this natural action of swarming from occurring, or be ready to capture and hive the swarm from a tree etc. safely.
 Always have extra hive and equipment ready for this event.

 1. Before opening the hive-